Kin punishment

 Kin punishment is the practice of punishing the family members of someone who is accused or suspected of committing a crime, either in place of or in addition to the perpetrator of the crime.
 It refers to the principle in which a family shares responsibility for a crime which is committed by one of its members, and it is a form of collective punishment.
 Kin punishment has been used as a form of extortion, harassment, and persecution by authoritarian and totalitarian states.
-Kin punishment has been practiced historically in the Soviet Union, Nazi Germany, China, Japan, and South Korea; and presently in Israel and North Korea.
+Kin punishment has historically been practiced in China, the Soviet Union, Nazi Germany, and is presently practiced in Israel and North Korea.

 Traditional examples

 Ancient times

 The Code of Hammurabi contained several provisions for kin punishment: